show981111/algorithms/stdlib.md

     => reverse from s.begin() to s.end();

+### Iterator

+    Iterator is just like a pointer.
+If the element that iterator refers to get erased, that Iterator is an invalid iterator.
+Need to re-initialize.

 ### nth_element(nums.begin(), nums.begin() + k - 1, nums.end(), greater<int>())

     1,3) Linear in std::distance(first, last) on average.